yzwu2017/DCASE2020_task1b/README.md

 The codes are in the "Step2_Search_models" folder.

-Before running the script, check and modify the configurations in "fast_train.py":
+Before running the script, check and modify the configurations in "fast_train.py" (e.g., modify the paths to the feature folder and label file):

 ```python
 #===============================